thecoshman/pir-8/ISA.md

 **NB:** I Think I might update this to allow pushing/popping the PC, this would make it very easy (hardware wise) to handle calling and returning functions

-## Jump
+## JUMP

 This Instruction takes a three bit operand indicating under what condition the jump should be performed.
 If the condition is met, the value of ADR is loaded into the PC.
-If the condition is not met, no further special action is taken; the PC would have already been incremented as part of loading the instruction.
+If the condition is not met, no further special action is taken;
+the PC would have already been incremented as part of loading the instruction.

 **NB:** The value of ADR must have been set with the desired target location prior to the JUMP instruction being performed.